 Using smart phones to improve cardiovascular health

 Cardiovascular diseases are the leading causes of death, globally and in Australia.
-Now, an IPAN researcher is exploring how digital health can change management and prevention of cardiovascular disease.
+IPAN researcher Professor Ralph Maddison explored how digital health can change management and prevention of cardiovascular disease.

 “After someone has a heart attack, cardiac rehabilitation – including lifestyle changes and adhering to prescribed medication – reduces the risk of future heart problems and helps with recovery, but the number of people who complete rehabilitation is low,” Professor Maddison said.

-“Our three-year study will look at whether a smartphone-delivered rehabilitation program improves people’s recovery, and cost effectiveness of the program for the health system.
+“Our three-year study examined whether a smartphone-delivered rehabilitation program improves people’s recovery, and cost effectiveness of the program for the health system.

-“This approach means more people could potentially have access to cardiac rehabilitation services, especially those living in regional and rural areas.”
+“This approach could give more people access to cardiac rehabilitation services, especially those living in regional and rural areas.”